Our destination-specific customs advice explains the documents you'll need to complete and the requirements you must meet when shipping belongings.

 Whether you're starting a new career, attending university or taking the trip of a lifetime, there are likely plenty of home comforts you'll want to bring along with you.
 Luckily, our door-to-door boxes, bags and luggage shipping services deliver to Hong Kong's top destinations, including HK Island, Kowloon and the New Territories.
 With over 25 years of experience and thousands of happy customers, we offer budget-friendly rates, stress-free shipping and a safe pair of hands.

 Our overseas shipping service is designed to help you send boxes, bags and suitcases to Hong Kong with minimal effort and zero stress.
 With convenience at the heart of what we offer, you can arrange everything online from the comfort of your home.
-Then, we'll collect your belongings directly from your door and deliver them to their destination.
+Then, we'll collect your belongings directly from your door and deliver them to Hong Kong.

 Here are a few more ways we make shipping luggage simple:

-- Free secure storage: no one enjoys travelling in a rush!
+- Free secure storage services: no one enjoys travelling in a rush!
 That's why we offer two weeks free storage in both the origin country and Hong Kong.

-- No hidden fees: thanks to our worldwide network of depots, we manage the shipping process from collection to delivery.
-So, generate a free instant quote, and you'll see a clear breakdown of all the costs before you book.
+- No hidden shipping fees: thanks to our worldwide network of depots, we manage the shipping process from collection to delivery.
+So, generate a free instant quote, and you'll see a clear breakdown of all shipping charges before you book.

-- Online tracking tool: sending your beloved possessions across the globe can be daunting.
-To offer further peace of mind, use our handy online tracker to keep an eye on your shipment's journey.
+- Online tracking tool: shipping your beloved possessions across the globe can be daunting.
+To offer further peace of mind, use our handy online tracking tool to keep an eye on your shipment's journey to Hong Kong.

-- We handle customs clearance: using their many years of experience and extensive local knowledge, our team are experts in dealing with customs processes.
-All you need to do is pack and complete the online documentation.
+- We handle Hong Kong customs clearance: using their many years of experience and extensive local knowledge, our team are experts in dealing with customs processes.
+All you need to do is pack and complete the online shipping documentation.

 - Friendly support throughout: our customer help team are on hand to offer multilingual advice during every stage of the overseas shipping process.